Slight Return

-"Slight Return" is a song by English indie rock band the Bluetones, released as the second single from their 1996 debut album, Expecting to Fly.
-Re-released as a solo single on 22 January 1996, it was originally issued as a double-A-side with "The Fountainhead" the previous year.
+"Slight Return" is a song by English indie rock band the Bluetones, released as their first single in February 1995, in blue vinyl, limited to 2000 copies.
+The song is named after the subtitle for "Voodoo Child (Slight Return)" by Jimi Hendrix.
+It was then re-released on 22 January 1996, as the second single from their 1996 debut album, Expecting to Fly.
+It was originally issued with "The Fountainhead" as the B-side.
 "Slight Return" peaked at number two on the UK Singles Chart and is the band's highest-placing single.
 Bluetones frontman Mark Morriss said that the title of the song was initially a nickname, but as he was not good with naming songs, it eventually became the official title.